jkenney0501/dbt_superstore_dim_model/README.md

 <div class='tableauPlaceholder' id='viz1734287914112' style='position: relative'><noscript><a href='#'><img alt='Dashboard 1 ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;su&#47;superstore_17058800874340&#47;Dashboard1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='superstore_17058800874340&#47;Dashboard1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;su&#47;superstore_17058800874340&#47;Dashboard1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /></object></div>

+## Conclusion

+While dbt is a great tool for the modern day analytic engineer, its important to note that it really is a complex tool that requires some in depth knowledge of SWE and Data Engineering practices.
+Without a solid base knowledge, its really hard to get the most out of it.
+Its designed to be user friendly BUT for experienced engineers.
+I have seen many (myself included) trip over our own work b/c we make things more complex thatn they need too be.
+Thats not to say anyone can't use it but I am saying anyone can't just pick it up an be an anlytics engineer without having alot of other SWE/DE knowledge.
+For example, you  have to be pretty decent at SQL to be successful with it and you have to have a good unerstanding of SWE practices to develop good testing and deployment strategies (I get many might disagree w/me about that point but I don't really care, I amd basing that on my extensive experience).
+Testing is a huge part of dbt and speaking yml goes a long way so there is a balance that has to be met.
+It takes some time to be able to be a good developer.

+That being said, dbt is the best tool to use IMO opinion for the modern day analytic engineer.
+It combines the best of both worlds of SWE/DE in one easy to docuyment placee so have fun with it and dvelop some basic projects while adding some new challenges to each one!
+I tried to add as much as I could in this one as an example.
+Hopefully it helps you!.